rlevine/droplet_video_analyzer/README.md

 By default, the script will save an annotated video file with droplets identified and a graph of droplet detections over time, as well as a .csv file with data on all detected droplets for analysis.
-In additon, the script will write extensive progress information to the shell it's running in.
+In addition, the script will write extensive progress information to the shell it's running in.

 Progress output and video and .csv file generation can be turned off and creation